Evaporating cloud

-The Evaporating Cloud is one of the six Thinking Processes in the Theory of Constraints.
-The Evaporating Cloud (EC) - also referred to in the literature as "the cloud", or as a "conflict resolution diagram" - is a logical diagram representing a problem that has no obvious satisfactory solution.
+The evaporating cloud is one of the six thinking processes in the theory of constraints (TOC).
+The evaporating cloud (EC) – also referred to in the literature as "the cloud", or as a "conflict resolution diagram" – is a logical diagram representing a problem that has no obvious satisfactory solution.

 Overview

 The most commonly used of the TOC tools, the EC was designed to address conflict or dilemma situations (trade-off situations where there is no acceptable compromise) by diagramming the logic behind the conflict and methodically examining the assumptions behind the logic.

-The EC has a set format with five boxes, labelled A, B, C, D, D’, that are usually laid out as follows:
+The EC has a set format with five boxes, labelled A, B, C, D and D’, where B and C both lead to the goal of A, D leads to B, and D’ leads to C, and D and D’ are in "conflict".